How to create and manage a Knowledge Graph

 Here is what each access role type can do in a Knowledge Graph:

-Create a new Knowledge Graph Create a new Knowledge Graph -
+Create a new Knowledge Graph Create a new Knowledge Graph Create a new Knowledge Graph - Create a new Knowledge Graph Create a new Knowledge Graph - -

-Delete files from a Knowledge Graph Delete files from a Knowledge Graph -
+Delete files from a Knowledge Graph Delete files from a Knowledge Graph Delete files from a Knowledge Graph - Delete files from a Knowledge Graph Delete files from a Knowledge Graph - -

-Download files from the sources cited in an Ask Writer response Download files from the sources cited in an Ask Writer response -
+Download files from the sources cited in an Ask WRITER response Download files from the sources cited in an Ask WRITER response Download files from the sources cited in an Ask WRITER response - Download files from the sources cited in an Ask WRITER response Download files from the sources cited in an Ask WRITER response - -

-Submit a query to a Knowledge Graph via Ask Writer and receive a response with sources cited Submit a query to a Knowledge Graph via Ask Writer and receive a response with sources cited Submit a query to a Knowledge Graph via Ask Writer and receive a response with sources cited
+Submit a query to a Knowledge Graph via Ask WRITER and receive a response with sources cited Submit a query to a Knowledge Graph via Ask WRITER and receive a response with sources cited Submit a query to a Knowledge Graph via Ask WRITER and receive a response with sources cited Submit a query to a Knowledge Graph via Ask WRITER and receive a response with sources cited Submit a query to a Knowledge Graph via Ask WRITER and receive a response with sources cited Submit a query to a Knowledge Graph via Ask WRITER and receive a response with sources cited - -

 Map the files and data sources you need to include